 - 2 tablespoons olive oil, divided

-- 4 oz bay scallops, frozen
+- 4 ounces bay scallops, frozen

-- 4 oz raw shrimp, frozen
+- 4 ounces raw shrimp, frozen (no shells)

-- 2 cups of water (+¼ cup for cauliflower cream)
+- 2 cups water (+¼ cup for cauliflower cream)

-- 2 teaspoons of Old Bay Sseasoning
+- 2 teaspoons Old Bay Sseasoning

-- 3 cups of cauliflower florets
+- 3 cups cauliflower florets

-- 2 cloves of garlic, crushed
+- 2 cloves garlic, crushed

-- 2 tablespoons of parmesan cheese, grated
+- 2 tablespoons parmesan cheese, grated

 Instructions